RicardoCastelbon/RicardoCastelbon/README.md

 ### Hi there 👋

-- 👋 I am Ricardo, a student at Chas Academy in Stockholm, Sweden.
+- 👋 I am Ricardo, a Full-Stack developer based in Stockholm, Sweden.
-- 🌱 I’m currently learning `FullStack Development`
+- 🌱 I’m currently working at `Foggy Media AB`
-- :thinking: I’m currently open for: `An internship` or a new `job opportunity`.
+- :thinking: I’m currently open for a new `job opportunity`.
 - 📫 You can reach me at ricardocastelbon@gmail.com